 Award-winning illustrator Bryan Collier began creating art at the age of 15.
 Using his signature style, a vibrant mix of watercolor and collage, he brings stories to life.
 He's already lent his talents to such books as Visiting Langston, Rosa, and his own book, Uptown.
-Collier is the winner of the 2013 Coretta Scott King Illustrator Award for his interpretation of the classic poem I, Too, Am America by Langston Hughes.
+Collier is the winner of numerous Coretta Scott King Illustrator Awards: Trombone Shorty (2016), Knock Knock: My Dad's Dream for Me (2014), I, Too, Am America (2013), Dave the Potter: Artist, Poet, Slave (2011), Rosa (2006) and Uptown (2001).
 Reading Rockets sat down with the artist for an exclusive interview.

 Bryan Collier has always been a visual person.
 As a young boy in school he remembers how, when his teacher would talk, he "would see words float out of her mouth."
 Since then, Collier has put his amazing visual talent to good use.
 He has illustrated numerous children's books, including Rosa and Uptown, both of which netted him a Coretta Scott King Illustrator Award.
 Rosa, which was written by Nikki Giovanni, also earned him his second Caldecott Honor.